ucf-sttc/navsim/README.md

 # Introduction
-A navigation simulator API built on top of Python, Stable Baselines.
+A navigation simulator API built on top of Python, Stable Baselines 3, Pytorch.

-Can use many simulator backends, for now uses the Unity bases Berlin bakend.
+Can use many simulator backends, for now uses the Aurora Simulator, that is a Unity3D GameEngine based Berlin city environment.

-# How to use the navsim API
+# How to use the navsim env

+Assuming your code is in a folder defined in environment variable `expdir`.
+In your code import `NavSimGymEnv` from the `navsim` package.
+Either use it to instantiate env objects or extend it by subclassing.

+Follow the instructions in "how to run the navsim training" section below, replace `navsim` command with your own command, for example: `my-training`

+# How to run the navsim training

 You can either run directly on a host machine or in a container.